mambans/AioFeed/README.md

 - Offline notifications for channels with vods enable, links to the latest vod.
 - Notification list to see a "log" of live/offline notifications.
 - Removing reruns from live feed.
-- Load more vods without leaving the main/feed page.
+- Show more vods without leaving the main/feed page.

-* Small/normal delay ~1 sec.
 (Notifications require website to be opened.)

 ### Youtube